 Why would you switch calendars or calendar apps?
 Because every person — and every company — works a bit differently.
 Some want a plain, streamlined grid system; others are looking for a robust, feature-packed tool that issues reminders and tracks tasks.

 Don’t default to a business calendar that’s not right for you or your company.
 To help you choose the perfect one, we’ve taken the top contenders for a test drive.

 Our Criteria for Best Online Calendar for your Business

-On our journey, we looked at popular online calendars across three key areas:
+On our journey, we looked at popular online calendars across three key areas for 2020: